ShareSave and capital gains tax: three strategies

 From there, you can either keep or sell the shares, and you won’t need to worry about tax.

-Another strategy is to transfer shares between spouses or civil partners.
+Another strategy is to gift shares to your spouse or civil partner.

-These transfers are free from CGT, so it can be an effective way to make use of both partners’ CGT allowances.
+The gift is free from CGT, and the receiving spouse effectively takes on the base cost of the transferring spouse so it can be an effective way to make use of both partners’ CGT allowances.

 Here's how it works.
 Imagine you’re planning to sell shares at the end of your ShareSave plan and you’ve made a gain of £6,000.
 With the CGT allowance of £3,000, half of your gains will be tax-free, but you’ll need to pay tax on the rest.